 Continue adding glue mixture and paper cutouts until the entire glass piece is covered, overlapping the cutouts to create a pleasing appearance.
 Allow your piece of glass to dry completely before moving onto the next step.

 Now you will cover the entire Behrenberg Glass Co. piece with several coats of the glue mixture or decoupage medium.
 Use a small bristle paintbrush for this step.
 Apply the first coat gently, being careful not to lift the edges of the cutouts as you brush.
-Let the project dry between coats, and keep applying more coats until you get the overall look you want.
-Art on thin paper is preferable here, if you use a thick picture, you will have to build up quite a number of layers of glue mixture or decoupage medium before you can achieve a smooth shiny surface with no visible bumps.
+Let the project dry between coats and keep applying more coats until you get the overall look you want.
+Artwork on thin paper is preferable here, if you use a thick picture, you will have to build up quite a number of layers of glue mixture or decoupage medium before you can achieve a smooth shiny surface with no visible bumps.
 At least three coats are advised.

 Once your Behrenberg Glass Co. piece is completely dry, apply a coat (or two or three) of spray acrylic sealant to give it a shiny finish.
 After the sealant is completely dry, you will have the perfect piece to add to your collection.